lmtgalhardo/gray-scott/README.md

 #### Luísa Galhardo and Geronimo Garcia, Stanford University '19

 Gray-Scott model of reaction-diffusion implemented in 2D and 3D with real-time visual representations using Python 2.7.
-Included are the Python files for both simulations and the accompanying report examining results and context of the project.
+Included are the Python files for both simulations (2D and 3D) and the accompanying report examining results and context of the project.

 Run on command line: